himmetgencer/himmetgencer/README.md

 root@hg:~$ whoami

 Hi, I am Himmet.
-I am a software developer, designing desktop, web, iot applications for embedded and test systems, especially I have developed notable applications in the electronics and test systems fields, such as designing data acquisition systems, data acquisition software, "electromechanical and servo hydraulic control and test systems" , "web based desicion support systems for structural health monitoring center"
+As a Test Software Architect, I specialize in designing desktop, control, embedded, IoT applications for embedded and aerospace test systems.

+I have particular expertise in the electronics and aerospace test systems, having developed notable applications such as automated test rigs, data acquisition systems, electromechanical, servo-hydraulic control and test systems.

 Contact: himmetgencer@gmail.com
 ```